 The requirement for sub-tier visibility in the automotive industry has never been greater.
 Hidden risks to supply and brand, and the need to ensure legal compliance, make visibility beyond Tier-1 one of the biggest, if not the biggest, supply chain challenges in the industry.
 Or as Bain & Company puts it: “Visibility and traceability are at the heart of the supply chain of the future.”

 As the sector pursues solutions to that challenge, it has some important new allies.
-Before COVID-19, supply chains were already on the road to digitalization, but the response to the pandemic has significantly accelerated that journey.
+Before COVID-19, supply chains were already on a tech journey, but the response to the pandemic has significantly accelerated supply chain digitalization.
 The data generated by digital supply chain management systems has the potential to provide key insights into the structure of networks, the status of supply chain participants and the nature of the flows between them.
 And as more supply chains become more digital, that data is becoming ever richer.

-Furthermore, over the next three years, half of all supply chains are expected to invest in applications that support artificial intelligence and advanced analytics capabilities.
+Furthermore, over the next three years, half of all companies are expected to invest in supply chain applications that support artificial intelligence and advanced analytics capabilities.
 AI Solution providers see supply chain management as a core market to invest into and are always looking to solve new problems and create compelling offerings for their customers.
 And there are very good reasons why a third-party solution provider can help to solve the sub-tier visibility challenge.

 First, data acquisition is not easy: Identifying useful external data-feeds that show supplier relationship is not a one-time exercise.
 The more useful data can be acquired, the better algorithms can operate.
 Once a good source is found the data rights need to be clarified to stay compliant.
 Afterwards the feed needs to be harmonized to the global database.
 And existing feeds also need to be continuously updated to stay relevant.